 - painkillers such as paracetamol or ibuprofen can be given

 - the swelling will usually start to improve within a few days

 For allergy reactions–

-- hives and swelling can be treated with antihistamines.
+- treat hives and generalised swelling with an antihistamine.

-Patients with local reactions, even if they are large, do not need to see an allergist.
+Patients with local reactions, even if large, do not need to see an allergist.

-Patients who have an allergic reaction after a bee or wasp sting, including those with only a skin rash (hives) should be shouldbe prescribed and shown how to use an adrenaline pen (auto-injector) by their GP and referred to an allergy doctor for further tests and treatment.
-Adults are sometimes given injections (immunotherapy), but these are rarely required in children.
+Patients who have an allergic reaction after a bee or wasp sting, including those with only a skin rash (hives) should be prescribed an adrenaline pen (auto-injector) by their GP, shown how to use it, and referred to an allergy doctor for further tests and treatment.
+Adults may be given injections (immunotherapy), but these are rarely required in children.

 It is important to inform the nursery/school and any after-school clubs.
 Any other carers will also need to know.

 Only 10% of mild allergic reactions will recur after repeat stings.